Autonomous Province of Western Bosnia: Foreign relations

-In August 1995, Operation Storm made it serve as the last line of defense of the Republic of Serbian Krajina in Croatia.
-The Republic of Western Bosnia was wiped out completely during the joint Croatian-Bosnian government army action on 7 August 1995.
-Abdić was forced to flee to Croatia after the operation.

 Aftermath

 Western Bosnia's territory was incorporated into the Federation of Bosnia and Herzegovina, within the present-day Una-Sana Canton.
 Fikret Abdić, who maintained friendly relations with Croatian President Franjo Tuđman, had acquired Croatian citizenship and lived in Croatia in exile.

 After the death of Tuđman in December 1999 and the defeat of the Croatian Democratic Union in the Croatian elections of 2000, Abdić was eventually arrested and convicted for war crimes against civilian Bosniaks loyal to the Republic of Bosnia and Herzegovina.
 The trial took place in Croatia, where Abdić was condemned to 20 years in prison in 2002.
 On 9 March 2012, he was released after he had served two thirds of his reduced sentence.
 In 2016, the citizens of Velika Kladuša elected Abdić mayor.

+In June 2020 he was arrested by Bosnia's federal police as part of a corruption investigation which included a number of municipal officials.
+He was put in pre-trial detention, but was released in late October after his lawyers petitioned the court to allow him to take part in the re-election campaign for the 2020 Bosnian municipal elections in November that year, which he narrowly won with 44.1% of the vote.
+In March 2021 prosecutors formally indicted Abdić and six other municipal officials on charges of graft related to procurement tenders.